Aloha-Rene/eBay/README.md

 # eBay
-doing a header for ebay style site
+doing a header for ebay style site using html & css